Mercedes-Benz 300 SLR

 sports car (1955)

-The symbol identifies the W198 Mercedes-Benz 300SL, a luxury sports car produced from 1954 to 1957 as a coupe (in the configuration of which was also known by the nickname "Gullwing") and from 1957 to 1963 as the German manufacturer Mercedes roadster -Benz.
+The acronym W198 identifies the Mercedes-Benz 300SL, a luxury sports car produced from 1954 to 1957 as a coupé (in its configuration it was also known by the nickname "Ali di Gabbiano") and from 1957 to 1963 as a roadster from the German Mercedes Benz.

 The Mercedes-Benz 300SL has enormous historical significance, both for its technical sophistication, and the fact that has captivated generations of fans, yet it has been the decisive testimony of the Daimler-Benz wants to reassert itself in those areas who had made famous in the pre-war, class and elegance of its cars, but also their weight in sporting competitions.

 Another factor that strongly emphasizes the 300SL is the fact that it is the progenitor of a whole range of luxury sports cars marked with the initials SL, a name came up again in the form today and that stands for Sport Leicht, or Sport Light.

 The history of the 300SL has its roots at the time when, in 1949, the Daimler-Benz was allowed to return once again to produce cars.
 Up to that point had not been allowed by the occupying German territory and were sharing.
 The only exception was constituted by the W136 range, the design of which dated back to the thirties.

 One of the priorities that the Daimler-Benz set himself was to get back to winning races around the world.
 He must be so designed and produced a car capable of fulfilling that purpose.
 We had also noted that economic resources were not sufficient to develop a car from scratch, specifically for racing.
 One has to make do with what we already had available.
 It is March 27, 1950.